certtools/intelmq/docs/FAQ.md

 lindex [queue-name] [index] # show the [index]'s message of the queue [queue-name] del [queue-name] # remove the queue [queue-name]
 ```
+## Multithreading is not available for this bot

+Multithreading is not available for some bots.

+ * For all collectors, Multithreading is disabled.
+Otherwise this would lead to duplicated data, as the data retrieval is not atomic.
+ * Some bots use libraries which are not thread safe.
+Look a the bot's documentation for more information.
+ * Some bots' operations are not thread safe.
+Look a the bot's documentation for more information.

+If you think this mapping is wrong, please report a bug.